Guide To Plitvice Lakes National Park in Croatia, With Tips For Visiting

-Here's my travel guide and tips for visiting Plitvice Lakes National Park, a misty natural wonderland in Croatia.
+Here's my travel guide to Plitvice Lakes National Park, a misty natural wonderland in Croatia.
+I also give you must know tips for planning your visit.

-Plitvice Lakes is a mandatory destination in Croatia, especially for nature lovers.
+Plitvice Lakes is a must visit destination in Croatia, especially for nature lovers.
 The gorgeous park is full of vibrant colors.
 It boasts turquoise water, terraced lakes, stunning viewpoints, and photogenic waterfalls.
 You'll be stunned at the breathtaking technicolor views at every turn.

 Yet, Plitvice Lakes can be overwhelming to visit.
 There are different levels of lakes, four different hiking trails, 7 different routes through the park, and 2 different entrances.
 And there will be crowds.
 Read on for all my tips for visiting Plitvice Lakes.